 Yealm Hotel Development Benches

-In August of this year I was invited to submit a proposal for garden benches for the community garden at the new Yealm Hotel Development being undertaken by Red Earth Developments.
+In August of this year I was invited to submit a proposal for sculptural garden benches for the community garden at the new Yealm Hotel Development being undertaken by Red Earth Developments.
 The garden benches would be used by residents of the new studio apartments, and would be situated in front of a stunning “feature wall” built by local stonemason Jim Ware.

 This photo, by Lee Pengelley shows the grandeur of the place, and its stunning location.